-UPDATE: After posting this article “Is Vroom Legit,” Vroom’s Better Business Bureau certification has a “revoked” status and the BBB has given them an F rating.
+UPDATE: After posting this article “Is Vroom Legit,” Vroom’s Better Business Bureau certification received a “revoked” status and the BBB has given them an F rating.

 It’s the question I wanted to know before I bought from them, and if you’re looking to purchase a car, the question you want an answer to: Is Vroom legit?
-While it’s true they are a real company that trades on the NASDAQ under VRM, their service is about as awful as it gets—but only after you buy a car.
+While it’s true they’re a real company that trades on the NASDAQ under VRM, their service is questionable at best, but only after you buy a car.

 Vroom First Impressions

 Vroom does a great job on the sales side of things.
 They have a wide selection of vehicles and they’re all priced aggressively.
 A few dealers we looked at couldn’t even compete in price.

 If you create an account, Vroom goes as far to give you a follow-up call to help.
 If you call into their sales department, a real person answers in record time.
 They do know how to make a first impression for sure.
 After numerous web searches on the term “is vroom legit” seeing nothing of substance, we decided to buy, and that’s when things started to get weird.
 (I would later discover why there were no negative experiences online.)

 I’ll try to keep this as detailed, and fair as possible.
 After all, you’re looking to find out is Vroom legit?
 And you don’t care about bias or objective BS.
 Here is my full experience.